Unitarizing non-relativistic scattering: Partial-wave bounds and self-energy kernel from unitarity

 Projecting \cref{eq:Unitarity_Tmatrix} on the 2-particle state $a$, for different outgoing and incoming momenta, $\vb{p}$ and $\vb{p'}$, respectively, and inserting a complete set of on-shell states between $\TT$ and $\TT^\dagger$ on the right-hand side, we obtain

 with

-where $\tau^c$ denotes collectively all the momentum variables that characterize the \emph{on-shell} state $c$, consisting of $N_c$ particles, and $\dd\tau^c$ stands for the corresponding phase-space element with the energy-momentum conservation included,
+where $\tau^c$ denotes collectively all the momentum variables that characterize the \emph{on-shell} state $c$, consisting of $N_c$ particles, and $\dd_\subsqrts\tau^c$ stands for the corresponding phase-space element with the energy-momentum conservation included,

+We have included the subscript $\subsqrts$ in the differential, to emphasize that the result of the integration depends on the energy imparted; this will become important in \cref{sec:OpticalPotential_H}.
 Here, $E_j = \sqrt{\vb{k}_j^2 + m_j^2}$ is the on-shell energy for the $j$th particle, and $\sym^c$ is the symmetry factor of the state $c$ that ensures the phase space is not multiply counted ($\sym=j_1! j_2! \cdots$ if a state contains $j_1$, $j_2$, etc identical particles of species 1,~2, etc).
 For 1-particle and 2-particle states, the phase-space elements are

-For the inverse decay processes, $m_c$ is the mass of the intermediate particle, while for the 2-particle intermediate states, the magnitude of the momentum, $k^c$, is fully specified by $s$ and the masses of the particles involved.
+For inverse decay processes, $m_c$ is the mass of the intermediate particle, while for 2-particle intermediate states, the magnitude of the momentum, $k^c=k^c(s)$, is fully specified by $s$ and the masses of the particles involved.
 We emphasize that in ${\cal X}^{ac}$, defined \cref{eq:Xcal_def}, the $c$ states are always on-shell, with their phase space fully integrated.

 Acting on \cref{eq:UnitarityRelation} with $(8\pi)^{-2} \int \dd\Omega_{\vb{p}'} \, \dd\Omega_{\vb{p}} Y_{\ell m}^* (\Omega_{\vb{p}'}) Y_{\ell m}^{} (\Omega_{\vb{p}})$, and using \cref{eq:Mcal2to2_PWanalysis,eq:Xcal_def}, the unitarity relation becomes